-- E. The Contractor may allow participants to authorize the release of information to specific entities, but shall not request or encourage any participant to give a blanket authorization or sign a blank release, nor shall the Contractor accept such from any participant. - F. In compliance with Government Code 11019.9, Civil Code 1798 et. seq., Management Memo 06-12 and Budget Letter 06-34 the Contractor will ensure that confidential information is protected from disclosure in accordance with applicable laws, regulations, and policies. - G. The Contractor agrees to provide ongoing education and training, at least annually, for all employees and subcontractors who handle personal, sensitive or confidential information.
-Contractor employees and subcontractors will complete the Security Awareness Training module located on the Department's website, www.aging.ca.gov within 30 days of the start date of this Agreement or within 30 days of the start date of any new employee or subcontractor.
-Contractor may substitute CDA's Security Awareness Training program with its Security Training provided such training meets or exceeds CDA's training requirement.
-Contractor shall maintain documentation of training and education provided to their staff and/or subcontractor. - H. Security training only applies to employees who handle personal, sensitive or confidential information relating to CDA's programs/funding. - I. The Contractor shall sign and return a Contractor/Vendor Confidentiality Statement, CDA 1024 form with this Agreement. - J. The Contractor agrees to comply with the privacy and security requirements of HIPAA as specified in this Agreement.
+The Contractor agrees to provide ongoing education and training, at least annually, for all employees and subcontractors who handle personal, sensitive or confidential information.
+Contractor employees and subcontractors will complete the Security Awareness Training module located on the Department's website, www.aging.ca.gov within 30 days of the state date of this Agreement or within 30 days of the start date of any new employee or subcontractor.
+Contractor may substitute CDA's Security Awareness Training program with its own Security Training provided such training meets or exceeds CDA's training requirement.

+Contractor shall maintain documentation of training and education provided to their staff and/or subcontractors.

+All employees, volunteers and subcontractors who handle personal, sensitive or confidential information relating to CDA's programs must participate in Security Awareness Training.

+E. Contractor Confidentiality Statement

+The Contractor shall sign and return a Contractor/Vendor Confidentiality Statement (CDA 1024 Form) with this Agreement.
+This is to ensure that Contractor/Vendors are aware of, and agree to comply with, their obligations to protect CDA information assets from unauthorized access and disclosure.